 Can you show me some good branding case studies?
-I love looking at branding case studies, so I’m glad you asked!
+As a business owner, I love looking at branding case studies, so I’m glad you asked!

 Both rebranding and branding case studies are always really interesting, and there are some great websites that cover these topics regularly.